• Modified on Aug 9, 2024

 Lumbini

 Offering you a plethora of ancient stupas, Buddhist sculptures, monasteries, stories of history, and some architectural works by the famous architecture of Nepal “Araniko” is the birthplace of the Lord Gautam Buddha.
 Lumbini gives you the zen vibes you were looking for and mindfulness which enlightens you from within.
 People visit here for different purposes including yoga, meditation, treks and mainly to learn Buddhism from its depth.
 The various monasteries in Lumbini also include the monasteries of China.
 Japan, Sri Lanka, Myanmar, Germany, and other countries.
-Some of the major attractions of the place are the Mayadevi temple, Bodhi Tree in Lumbini Garden, the Pushkarini - the sacred pond and the famous Ashoka pillar built in 249 B.C.
+Some of the major attractions of the place are the Mayadevi temple, the Bodhi Tree in Lumbini Garden, the Pushkarini - the sacred pond and the famous Ashoka pillar built in 249 B.C.

 • Regular entrance fee: NPR 300